elmarkou/dept-hour-booking-mcp/README.md

 ### Common Issues

+- **"Building Docker image... (first time)"**: This is normal!
+Docker is automatically building the image for you
+- **Long first startup**: First run builds the Docker image (takes 30-60 seconds), subsequent runs are instant
+- **"docker-compose: command not found"**: Install Docker Desktop or docker-compose
+  - **Solution**: Install Docker Desktop which includes docker-compose
+- **Missing credentials**: Ensure you enter valid credentials when prompted by VS Code MCP
+- **"Process exited with code 125"**: Docker configuration issue
+  - **Solution**: Ensure Docker is running and try again
 - **"Missing required credentials"**: Make sure you've set `DEPT_CLIENT_SECRET` and `DEPT_GOOGLE_ID_TOKEN`
 - **"Initial Google authentication failed"**: Your Google ID token may be expired or invalid, or Google Cloud project is not set up
 - **"Token refresh failed"**: Your session may have expired, restart the server to re-authenticate with Google